Sri Venkateswara Creations: Founding of Production company and success

 After distributing films for four years, Raju, along with Giri, Sirish, and Lakshman, established Sri Venkateswara Creations production house in 2003.
 The first film that was made under the banner was Dil (2003), directed by V. V. Vinayak.
 After Dil, Giri has separated himself from the banner, while the rest continued.
 In 2004, they made Arya (2004) under the direction debut of Sukumar.
 In 2005, they made another successful film Bhadra, under the direction of Boyapati Srinu.
 In 2006, they produced Bommarillu under the direction of Bhaskar.

 By the end of the year 2018, 40 films associated with the banner were released: out of which 30 films were produced by them, 6 were dubbed films, and 4 were collaborations.
 In an interview with Anil Ravipudi for GreatAndhra website, Dil Raju claimed that 22 of his 30 films (2003-2018) were either hits, super-hits, or classics; 4 were average grossers; and 4 films were flops.

-In 2019, Sri Venkateswara Creations produced F2: Fun and Frustration which was released on the occasion of Sankranthi.
-The film became the highest grossing film for the banner and is one of the highest grossers of all time in Telugu cinema.
+In 2019, Sri Venkateswara Creations produced F2: Fun and Frustration, which was released on the occasion of Sankranthi.
+It became the highest-grossing film for the company and is one of the highest grossers of all time in Telugu cinema.
+In 2022, they forayed into Tamil cinema with Varisu (2023), that released on Pongal 2023, starring Vijay and Rashmika Mandanna in the lead roles.
+It was directed by Vamshi Paidipally with music by Thaman S. Though it opened to mixed reviews, it became a huge money spinner at the box-office and became the highest-grossing film for the company.